HDLahlou/robotics_final_project/README.md

 image feed.
 Opting to use a placeholder for lights, we put this task aside in order to focus on sensory controls and the robot implementation itself.

+In our final implementation, we were unable to incorporate this lighting mechanism and ended up using emissive spheres as a simple replacement.

 ## System Architecture

 ### Message Passing